manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment_next_page_: true,
   comment: [
-    When the user requests the playlist page, the PlaylistController obtains the user id and requests: the first group of tracks in the playlist; all tracks not in the playlist; all the tracks in the playlist
+    When the user requests the playlist page, PlaylistController obtains the user id and with it, it requests: the first group of tracks in the playlist; all tracks not in the playlist; all tracks in the playlist.
     The results of these requests are added inside the thymeleaf Model (for the last one only the size is considered).

-    If a RuntimeException occours or the playlist is empty, the user is redirected to the login page.
+    If a RuntimeException occurs or the playlist is empty, the user is redirected to the login page.

     Inside the Model is also added playlistForm to manage the insertion of more tracks in the playlist.
   ],